 For more information on our interest-free payment plan*, corporate sponsorship and the Postgraduate Loan visit our Fees page.

-*Interest-free payment plan and early application discounts are not eligible for Postgraduate Loan students
+*Interest-free payment plan is not available for Postgraduate Loan students

 Candidates must be in full-employment and be able to demonstrate engagement in recent CPD activity equating to 72 hours within the last 2 years.
 Recognised CPD activity typically relates to certificated accredited or non-accredited learning activities.
 This can be delivered via a training provider, professional body or as part of your employment.